martinssipenko/bugsnag-api/users.md

 Users API
 =========

 The Users API allows you to get information about Bugsnag users.
-Users are people who can sign-in and view errors on Bugsnag, and are part of one or more [Accounts](accounts).
+Users are people who can sign-in and view errors on Bugsnag.
+Users can be members of one or more [Accounts](accounts).

 Contents